maldun/Python-HPC/source/Program.rst

   from __future__ import print_function

   def find_factors(num):
+    """
+    Find prime factors of a number iterativly
+    """
     # we take advantage of the fact that (i +1)**2 = i**2 + 2*i +1
     i, sqi = 1, 1
     while sqi <= num+1: